aiftakher/HFC-IL-ActivityCoefficient/README.md

 ## Citation

-If you use this repository or model in academic work, please cite the paper:
+If you use this repository or model, please cite the paper:
 ```
 @article{Iftakher2025_HFCIL_Solubility,
   author  = {Iftakher, Ashfaq and Hasan, M. M. Faruque},